pyxtal.db module

 Parameters:

-• overwrite (bool) – remove the existing attributes
+• overwrite (bool) – Whether to overwrite existing topology attributes.

-• prefix (str) – prefix for tmp cif file
+• prefix (str) – Prefix for temporary CIF files.

 vacuum()[source]